OBJECTIVE OF THIS POLICY

 • The name of the person you have been dealing with about your service,

-• Details of any steps you have already taken to resolve the compliant,
+• Details of any steps taken in response to this feedback/complaint already.

-• Details of conversations you may have had with us that may be relevant to your complaint,
+• Details of conversations you may have had with us that may be relevant to your complaint/feedback,

-• Copies of any documentation which supports your complaint
+• Copies of any documentation which supports your complaint/feedback (if required)

-The person receiving or managing your complaint should provide you with any assistance you may need to make your complaint.
+The person receiving or managing your feedback/complaint should provide you with any assistance you may need to make your complaint or give your feedback.

-When taking a complaint, we will record your name and contact details.
+When taking a complaint or giving us feedback, we will record your name and contact details.

-We will also record all details of your complaint including the facts and the cause/s of your complaint, the outcome and any actions taken following the investigation of your complaint.
+We will also record all details of your feedback/complaint including the facts and the cause/s of your complaint/feedback, the outcome and any actions taken following the investigation of your complaint/feedback.

-We will also record all dates and times relating to actions taken to resolve the complaint and communications between us.
+We will also record all dates and times relating to actions taken.

-As part of our on-going improvement plan, complaints will be monitored for any identifying trends by management and rectification/remedial action taken to mitigate any identified issues.
+As part of our on-going improvement plan, feedback/complaints will be monitored for any identifying trends by management and rectification/remedial action taken to mitigate any identified issues or to improve the services we provide to our community.

-If you lodge a complaint we will record your personal information solely for the purposes of addressing your complaint.
+If you lodge a complaint or provide feedback we will record your personal information solely for the purposes of addressing your complaint or considering your feedback.
 Your personal details will actively be protected from disclosure, unless you expressly consent to its disclosure.

 Building Blocks Therapy is committed to resolving your issues at the first point of contact, however, this will not be possible in all circumstances, in which case a more formal complaints process will be followed.